 F10 works just like the brakes on a real engine.
 Press F10, the brakes apply, and your engine will gradually come to a stop.
 Turn off F10, the brakes release, and the engine gradually accelerates.
-ESU's Drive Hold feature has made the brake function more popular, so we've moved it up to F10.
-The default sound is based on composite brake shoes but if you hate your eardrums, you can change it to cast iron brake shoes and writhe in pain every time the train stops.
+The default brake sound is based on composite brake shoes but if you hate your eardrums, you can change it to cast iron brake shoes and writhe in pain every time the train stops.
 Change CV165 from 0 to 1 to hear the glory that is a cast iron brake shoe.
-Note: If your loco makes sounds but won't move, make sure F10 is off because it acts like a parking brake, too.
+NOTE: If your loco makes sounds but won't move, make sure F10 is off because it acts like a parking brake, too.